Oblongmana/sublime-salesforce-reference/README.md

   - `Salesforce Reference - Service Console`
   - `Salesforce Reference - All Documentation Types`

-Simply select one of these command, and the plugin will retrieve an index of reference pages from Salesforce and show them to you in a quick panel.
+Simply select one of these commands, and the plugin will retrieve an index of reference pages from Salesforce and show them to you in a quick panel.
 Search for what you're after, press enter, and the documentation page will open in your web browser!

 Each of the commands is reasonably self-explanatory - the `Salesforce Reference - Apex` command shows the a list of Apex documentation pages, and so on; while the `Salesforce Reference - All Documentation Types` shows in a single list the documentation for all doc types this plugin supports.